mrdominguez/parallel-ssh-scp/README.md

 ## Setting Credentials

 The username can be set as `username@hostname`, by using the `-u` command-line option, or the `$SSH_USER` environment variable (in that order of precedence).
-If not set, the default username is the value of the environtment variable `$USER` or the Okta username.
+If not set, the default username is the value of the  variable `$USER` or the Okta username.

 The password can be passed by setting the `-p` option or the `$SSH_PASS` environment variable to:
 - The actual password string (**not recommended**).